 Although the College graduates students four times during the year, the Commencement ceremony is held annually in October.
 Unlike most colleges, which hold their commencement ceremonies in the spring, Thomas Edison State College holds Commencement in the fall, reflecting the unique nature of the College.
 Students who have graduated on or prior to the September graduation date are invited to attend the Commencement ceremony.
-Graduates will be provided with specific information about the ceremony in early July.
+Graduates are provided with specific information about the ceremony in early July.

-Ceremony Date for 2007
+Ceremony Date for 2008

 ► Saturday, Oct.
-6, 2007 Soldiers and Sailors' War Memorial, Trenton, NJ
+11, 2008 Soldiers and Sailors' War Memorial, Trenton, N.J.